joeylouise/mars-rover/README.md

 If `move()` is called and results in the rover moving off the grid, it will throw with the message `Rover is off the grid!`.

+If the length of the instructions string is 0, it will throw with the message `No instructions provided`.

 To satisfy the examples in the brief, we can do the following (these scenarios are covered in the tests):

 Example 1